brauger/cocktail_hour/README.md

-# Welcome to Cocktail Hour
+# Welcome to Cocktail Hour!

 # Purpose